nelsambrose/Principles-of-IT-Architecture-for-Modern-Enterprises/README.md

 # IT Architecture Principles

 ## Overview
-This repository offers a detailed guide on essential IT architecture principles.
-Authored by Nelson Ambrose, the guide covers topics including automation, scalability, performance, security, and more, providing valuable insights and best practices for developers and IT professionals.
+This short guide offers a detailed guide on essential IT architecture principles, with topics including automation, scalability, performance, security, and more, providing valuable insights and best practices for developers and IT professionals.

 ## Table of Contents
 1. [Introduction](#introduction)